-Want to know how to engage teenagers to get them to listen to your sermons?
+Want to know how to create engaging sermons for teenagers that will get them to listen?

 A few months ago a 13-year-old girl approached me after I preached and excitedly proclaimed, “Good sermon.
 I actually paid attention to your whole message!
 I didn’t get bored once!”